EPMatt/awesome-ha-blueprints/blueprints/controllers/ikea_e1812/README.md

 This blueprint provides universal support for running any custom action when the button is pressed on the provided IKEA E1812 remote controller.
 Supports remotes integrated with either Zigbee2MQTT, deCONZ or ZHA.
 Just specify the integration used to connect the remote to Home Assistant when setting up the automation, and the blueprint will take care of all the rest.

-In addition of being able to provide custom actions for every kind of button press supported by the remote, the blueprint allows to loop the long press actions while the corresponding button is being held.
+In addition of being able to provide custom actions for every kind of button press supported by the remote, the blueprint allows to loop the long press action while the button is being held.
 Once released, the loop stops.
-This is useful when holding down a button should result in a continuous action (such as lowering the volume of a media player, or controlling a light brightness).
+This is useful when holding down the button should result in a continuous action (such as lowering the volume of a media player, or controlling a light brightness).
 The blueprint also adds support for virtual double button press events, which are not exposed by the controller itself.

 Moreover, automations created with this blueprint can be connected with one or more [Hooks](https://epmatt.github.io/awesome-ha-blueprints/blueprints/hooks) supported by this controller.